Elbert A. Woodward

 Elbirt Almeron Woodward (March 24, 1836 – September 29, 1905) was a major figure in the Boss Tweed corruption scandal in 1871.
 He served as the assistant clerk to the New York City Board of Supervisors.
 He was a member of the Connecticut Senate representing the 12th District from 1870 to 1871.
 At the Democratic State Convention a year after his term as senator, he received 89 votes for the party's nomination for Lieutenant Governor of Connecticut.
 Although he was most commonly referred to as "Elbert A. Woodward," his true given name was spelled "Elbirt" as proven by examples of his actual handwritten signature.

 Early life and family

-He was born in Buffalo, New York, the son of Reverend Charles Moore Woodward and Zilpah Hutchinson.
-He married Harriet Hannah Ford (1835–1887) on August 24, 1857 in New York City.
-They had seven children: Charles Eugene Woodward (1858–1858), Harriet Louise Woodward (1860–1860), Franklin Warren Woodward (1862–1922), Charles Elbirt Woodward (1866–1903), James Ingersoll Woodward (1869–1875), Harriet ("Hattie") Louise Woodward (1872–1975), and John Bell Woodward (1875–1955).
+He married Harriet Hannah Ford on August 24, 1857, in New York City.
+They had seven children.
 They divorced in October 1880.
-Elbirt A. Woodward married Mary Currier Hanford (1856–1947)--the daughter of a business partner—on April 21, 1881 in South Norwalk.
-They had one daughter, Charlotte ("Lottie") Hanford Woodward (1882–1967), who married Walter S. Munro (1873 –1910) in 1907 in South Norwalk.
+Elbirt A. Woodward married Mary Currier Hanford, the daughter of a business partner—on April 21, 1881, in South Norwalk.
+They had one daughter.